aaronwht/react-session-timer/README.md

 In a new terminal window run `node server.js` and the `dummy` server will start running.

-Tampering with the `token` results in an invalidates as displayed below:
+Tampering with the `token` results in an invalidation as displayed below:
 ![Session Timer](https://aaronwht.s3-us-west-2.amazonaws.com/images/content/jwt-tampered.gif)

 ### Notes: